rwaldron/tc39-notes/es8/2017-03/mar-21.md

 ## Any items for the 2018 edition?

-AWB: we talked about the 2017 edition of the standard.
+AWB: We talked about the 2017 edition of the standard.
 Are there any items for the 2018 edition?

 BT: One of the big things I've been pushing this year (and plan to push in a big way next year) is machine readability.
 Specifically reducing the number of terms used in ECMASpeak.
 Specifically, I'm looking into making ECMAIDL/a subset of WebIDL.